VivianGoshashy/Analysis-of-Education-in-United-Republic-of-Tanzania/README.md

 # Analysis-of-Education-in-United-Republic-of-Tanzania
 In this project, I looked into Secondary school enrollment.
-The main question that I was answering was, are male students more likely to attend school than female students?
+The main question that I was answering was, are male students more likely to enroll secondary school at a younger age than female?
+Next, question was, are male more likely to attend school than female?
+Lastly, Which region has more female to male ratio?

 To answer this, I used dataset that describes secondary school enrollment in Tanzania in the year 2019.
 I obtained this dataset from http://opendata.go.tz/dataset/takwimu-za-shule-za-sekondari-zilizoainishwa-kwa-uandikishaji-umri-na-jinsi.